 100 grams of elderberries provide about 60 percent of the recommended daily intake of vitamin C. Black elderberry extract also contains important compounds like flavonoids, which are potent antioxidants with immune-boosting and anti-inflammatory properties.
 Evidence shows that supplementing with black elderberry extract can significantly reduce upper respiratory symptoms, like those produced by the cold and flu viruses.

 In traditional Eastern medicine, Siberian ginseng was used as an “adaptogen.”
 An adaptogen is a substance that might help the body cope better with stress.
 Nowadays, it is used as a natural immune booster.
 The active compounds in Siberian ginseng, called eleutherosides, may stimulate the immune system and reduce the duration and severity of some respiratory infections like pneumonia.
+Research also shows that Siberian ginseng may inhibit the replication of certain viruses, including the human rhinovirus and the influenza virus (flu).

 Vitamin C is involved in many cellular processes that benefit immunity.
 As a powerful antioxidant, vitamin C is capable of decreasing inflammation and neutralizing free-radical damage.
 It also promotes phagocytes’ activity, and research shows it may reduce lung inflammation caused by certain respiratory viruses.